Deci-AI/super-gradients/documentation/source/Checkpoints.md

 # Model Checkpoints in SG

-The first question that arises is: what is a checkpoint ?
+The first question that arises is: what is a checkpoint?

 From the [Pytorch Lightning](https://pytorch-lightning.readthedocs.io/en/stable/) documentation:

-    When a model is training, the performance changes as it continues to see more data.
+    When a model is training, the performance changes as it sees more data.
 It is a best practice to save the state of a model throughout the training process.
 This gives you a version of the model, a checkpoint, at each key point during the development of the model.
-Once training has completed, use the checkpoint that corresponds to the best performance you found during the training process.
+Once training has been completed, use the checkpoint corresponding to the best performance you found during the training process.

-    Checkpoints also enable your training to resume from where it was in case the training process is interrupted.
+    Checkpoints also enable your training to resume where it was in case the training process is interrupted.

-## Checkpoints Saving in SG: Which, When and Where?
+## Checkpoints Saving in SG: Which, When, and Where?

-From the previous subsection, we can understand that checkpoints saved at different times during training have different purposes.
+From the previous subsection, we understand that checkpoints saved at different times during training have different purposes.
-That's why in SG multiple checkpoints are saved throughout training:
+That's why in SG, multiple checkpoints are saved throughout training:

 | Checkpoint Filename        | When is it saved?           |
 | ------------- |:-------------:|